jugnu141/voting-app/README.md

 # ⚠️ Disclaimer

-This project is developed for **educational, demonstration, and portfolio purposes**.
+This project is developed for:

-For use in a real-world election system, additional security measures, auditing, privacy controls, identity verification, infrastructure security, and extensive testing would be required.

----

-# 📄 License

-This project is currently intended for educational and portfolio purposes.
+* Educational purposes
+* Demonstration purposes
+* Portfolio purposes

+It is **not intended to be used as a real-world election system**.

+A production election system would require significantly stronger security, identity verification, auditing, privacy controls, infrastructure security, monitoring, testing, legal compliance, and independent security review.

+Please do not enter real personal or sensitive information into the demo application.

 ---